oracle-livelabs/oci/oci-visualizer-path-analyzer/lab3/lab3.md

 2. On the visual canvas, users can easily customize the desired view.
 Click on the **details** icon to view the legend.

     * Click **"details"**
+    * Click on the **"X"** to close the window.

       ![nv-maplegend](images/nv-maplegend.png)

-3. As denoted below, Click on the DRG to see the associated status and additional details.
+3. As shown below, Click on the **DRG** orange circle icon to see the associated status and additional details.
+Once clicked the details will appear in the right window pane.

     * Click **"hol-drg"**